webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </circle>
 </syntaxhighlight>

-Let's run down what each attribute does:
+Let's step through what each attribute does:

 * '''attributeType''' clarifies that the value we're manipulating is an ''XML'' attribute, not a ''CSS'' property.